 Where it is manufactured

-It is common to find products which are manufactured over seas.
-This is common in manufacturing as it is generally cheaper to manufacture products.
-You may find businesses based around the UK or the United States that offer competitive rates, but it may require more research and digging around.
+It is common to find products that are manufactured overseas.
+This is a common practice in manufacturing as it is generally cheaper to manufacture products in place such as China.

 Transport and unit weight and size